Link Prediction with Relational Hypergraphs

-\looseness=-1 \textbf{Contributions.} Our main contributions can be summarized as follows: \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=0pt,label={ \textbullet},leftmargin=*] \item We rigorously identify the expressive power and limitations of $\hrmpnns$ that encompass most of the existing architectures for link prediction with relational hypergraphs (\Cref{sec:HRMPNNs}). \item We introduce the novel framework of $\hcmpnns$, which includes more expressive architectures, such as HCNets, and addresses the core limitations of $\hrmpnns$ (\Cref{sec:HCMPNNs}). \item We present a detailed empirical analysis to validate our theoretical findings (\Cref{sec:Experiments} and \Cref{sec:transductive-experiments}).
-Experiments for inductive link prediction with relational hypergraphs show that a simple $\hcmpnns$ architecture surpasses all existing baselines by a great margin.
+\textbf{Contributions.} Our main contributions can be summarized as follows: \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=0pt,label={ \textbullet},leftmargin=*] \item We rigorously identify the expressive power and limitations of $\hrmpnns$ that encompass most of the existing architectures for link prediction with relational hypergraphs (\Cref{sec:HRMPNNs}). \item We introduce the novel framework of $\hcmpnns$, which includes more expressive architectures, such as HCNets, and addresses the core limitations of $\hrmpnns$ (\Cref{sec:HCMPNNs}). \item We present a detailed empirical analysis to validate our theoretical findings (\Cref{sec:Experiments}).
+Experiments for inductive and transductive link prediction with relational hypergraphs show that a simple $\hcmpnns$ architecture surpasses all existing baselines leading to competitive results.
 Our ablation studies on different model components justify the importance of our model design choices.
-We supplement the real-world experiments with a synthetic experiment inspired by the example from \Cref{fig:synthetic-maintext} to validate the expressive power of $\hcmpnns$ in \Cref{app:synthetic experiments}.
+We supplement the real-world experiments with a synthetic experiment inspired by the example from \Cref{fig:synthetic-maintext} to validate the expressive power of $\hcmpnns$ (\Cref{app:synthetic experiments}).

-\end{enumerate} All proofs and additional experiments (including state-of-the-art transductive link prediction results) can be found in the appendix of this paper.